Davidatlarge/Rrra/README.md

   e.g. in onFiber_228Th()
 - in excel sheet blanks cols P and L seem to link to the wrong cols, no downstream effect though.
+- it seems that the standards for efficiency are not blank corrected, but there are standard blanks, is this a problem?